Letter spacing, which is also known as tracking, is the technique of increasing or reducing the standard space displayed between letters and words.

 All CSS styling code should ideally be located within your website style sheet and applied to appropriately identified elements within your website pages.

-If you do create a test.html page at your website, be certain NOT to drag a Raw html block onto a site wide dot in SBI's BB2 editor.
+If you do create a test.html page at your website, be certain NOT to drag a Raw html block onto a site wide dot in Solo Build It's BB2 editor.
 Otherwise when you build the test page, the results of your experimental code will display within each page at your website.

 Elsewhere within this website, we will teach you why the em unit of measurement is used in preference to the px or pt units of measurement.

-I will also teach you how to add styling information such as that shown above to your website style sheet using SBI's Custom CSS Styles window.
+I will also teach you how to add styling information such as that shown above to your website style sheet using Solo Build It's Custom CSS Styles window.
 All instances of the new or edited style will then be applied automatically throughout the entire website.

 Return to the top of the letter spacing page.